jamrobmartin/Grindscape/DevLog.md

 # Dev Log
 I want to chronicle my journey throughout this project.
 This will be a place to compile my thoughts and explain what I'm doing and why I'm doing it.

+## Log 2 - Initial Design Considerations
+2/3/24

+In the past, I would have just jumped right in and started implementing features.
+For this project, I want to be a bit more methodical than that.
+I'm going to start by laying out some initial desing considerations.
+For starters, I may end up reusing some of this code in the future for different projects/games, so I will try to make my code modular and reusable.
+Secondly, I like the idea of games having a built in modding capability, so whenever/whereever it makes sense, I'm going to implement public APIs and allow for the community the bandwidth to mod the game how they see fit.
+And yes, I know right now that there isnt actually a player community to use the APIs.
+This is more an exercise in thinking and designing with this aspect in mind.

+The first place I'm going to start is working on getting some of the initial server capabilities up and running.
+Afterall, a client can't do anything if it doesnt have a server to connect to.

+We first need to figure out some essentials in terms of how we organize and structure the server.
+To do that, lets think about what the server needs to do.
+The server needs to do several things right off the bat.
+When the server starts, it needs to start listening for and establishing connections with clients.
+After the connection is established, the client will need to either register or log in.
+After a client is logged in and authenitcated, it needs to process actions/requests.
+While all of this is going on, a primary game simulation needs to be running in the background.
+This is the main game loop.
+It simulates everything that goes on in the game world, and reacts to inputs by the clients.
+The allow for persistence, all of this data needs to be stored in a database.
+Lastly, I want to be able to see some metrics about how the server is running.
+This would be a form that displays information such as the state of the server, a list of client connections, etc.

+Keeping all of this in mind, I will use a mixture of multithreading, as well as asynchronous methods.
+The server will utilize 3 primary threads: 1.
+The UI Thread; 2.
+The Game Loop Thread; 3.
+The Client Manager Thread.

+**UI Thread:**

+Handles the user interface and interactions with server administrators or operators.\
+Remains responsive to user input and displays real-time information about the server's status.\
+Updates and displays logs, server statistics, and relevant information to the user.

+**Game Loop Thread:**

+Simulates and maintains the game state, including game logic and world updates.\
+Runs at a consistent rate to ensure smooth gameplay for connected clients.\
+Receives and processes game-related actions or events from clients and updates the game state accordingly.

+**Client Manager Thread:**

+Manages client connections, such as accepting incoming connections using a TcpListener.\
+Listens for client requests, receives input from clients, and dispatches these requests to the appropriate systems (e.g., game logic, database).\
+Coordinates communication between clients and other server systems, making asynchronous calls to handle I/O-bound operations.\
+Provides a central point of contact for client-related activities and maintains a list of connected clients.

+In addition to the three main threads, there will be several "Systems" utilized by the threads.
+These systems will encapsulate various functions, such as communicating with a database, file IO, debugging/logging.
+The threads will communicate with these Systems with asynchronous tasks.

+For my first set of commits, I will focus on getting these threads up and running, and will begin to implement some of these systems.

 ## Log 1 - Project Beginnings
 2/3/24